Dan Eisner's Rate Prediction

 Like it or not — our countries' economies are closely linked, including the impact of the two rate agendas on the Canadian dollar.

 The U.S. Fed has a dual mandate of maintaining lower inflation and a strong job market (vs. the BoC's sole 'inflation' mandate).
-If the Fed is forced to hold off on further rate cuts for a time, it could open up a more significant rate spread between the countries for a negative and inflationary effect here and on the CDN dollar.
+If the Fed is forced to hold off on further rate cuts for a time with a revving economic engine, it could open up a more significant rate spread between the countries (more than 1.0%) for a negative and inflationary effect here, including a lower CDN dollar.

 Despite the abovementioned concerns, the previous Trump presidency valued lower interest rates and inflation — so time will tell how the transition will shake out for Canadians at the kitchen table.